8 Can’t-Miss Stops in Acadia National Park

 By Carly Eisley

 Thinking about checking off another box on your National Parks tour?
 Spring is officially here, which means warmer temperatures and sunshine are finally on their way.
 While there is fun to be had in all seasons, by far the best time to visit Acadia National Park is in the Summer and Fall.
-And it’s just a day’s drive from Escape’s New York depot.
+And it’s just a day’s drive from Escape’s New York camper van rental site.
 So get ready to hit the road – and don’t miss these Acadia favorites along the way!

 1. Drive the Park Loop Road